--flag, non-interactive examples, provider-specific

 - Default

-~/.openclaw/workspace(configurable). - Seeds workspace files needed for first-run bootstrap ritual.
+~/.openclaw/workspace(configurable). - Seeds workspace files needed for first-run bootstrap.

 - Workspace layout: Agent workspace.